samfoongkun/oncology_readmission_prediction_pilot/README.md

 | scikit-learn | 1.5 |
 | xgboost | 2.0 |
 | matplotlib | visualization |
+---

-### This pilot validates the feasibility of EHR-based oncology readmission prediction and establishes a modular, reproducible foundation for future research in multimodal, explainable, and privacy-preserving medical AI.
+### This pilot validates the feasibility of EHR-based oncology readmission prediction and establishes a modular, reproducible foundation for future research in multimodal, explainable model in medical application.